bgord/knowledge/roadmap.md

 - How to use `readonly` and `const` keywords?
 - What is 'never' in TS?
 - How TS works for spread/rest operator?
-- How to achieve NotNullable type?
+- How to use NotNullable?
 - What is `d.ts` file for?
-- How to setup a TS for Node?
 - How to add types for a library?
 - ~~What's an exclamation mark for?~~
 - ~~A types for a value that is null or a number?~~